 CXT — Christmas Island Time

-See what CXT means, where it is used, its UTC+7 offset, and how to compare or convert it with other time zones.
+See what CXT means, where it is used, and convert Christmas Island Time to other time zones with live offset details.

-CXT stands for Christmas Island Time and uses a standard UTC+7 offset year-round.
-It is used on Christmas Island and does not switch between seasonal offsets.
+CXT stands for Christmas Island Time and uses a standard offset of UTC+7.
+It is observed on Christmas Island year-round.

-Compare CXT with other time zones using the visual time grid, hour-by-hour tables, and meeting planner tools.
-Export schedules with ICS download or send to Google Calendar and Gmail.
+Compare CXT with other time zones using visual hour-by-hour tables and conversion tools.
+Export meetings with ICS download or send to Google Calendar and Gmail.

 How to Convert CXT to Other Time Zones

-Export and share the result: Once a time range is selected, use the export options shown on the page: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-These options are useful when you want to send a confirmed CXT-based meeting window to teammates, add it directly to a calendar, or share a reusable link with clients so everyone can view the same time comparison instantly.
+Export and share the result: After selecting a range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+These options are practical when you want to send a confirmed time window to teammates, attach a calendar invite to an email, or keep a reusable link for recurring coordination in CXT.

 About Christmas Island Time (CXT)